NWMP Post, Banff, Alberta, 1888

 References to other documents relating to some NWMP members can be found in records of the Department of the Interior (RG 15).
 In the above database, enter RG 15 in the Archival Ref.
 Number box and the name in the Any Keyword box.

 Record Group 18 includes other records relating to the Force, such as daily journals for the different Divisions and Detachments.
 There are also records relating to recruitment, enlistment, medical examinations, nominal rolls, discharges and investigations into charges against members.
-These records are described in the ARCHIVED - General Inventory database.

 Service files for those who joined the RCMP after 1920 remain in the custody of the RCMP.
 Requests for service information can be made directly to the RCMP under the provisions of the Access to Information Act and the Privacy Act.